MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac-install-manually.md

 > [!NOTE]
 > You have a 30 minute window to enable Real Time Protection from the warning banner, immediately following installation.

 The warning banner containing a **Fix** button, which allows you to quickly enable Real Time Protection, without having to open a command prompt.
-Click on the **Fix** button.
+Select the **Fix** button.
 It will prompt the **Security & Privacy** system window, where you will have to **Allow** system software from developers "Microsoft Corporation".

-If you don't see a prompt, then it means that 30 or more minutes have already passed, and Real Time Protection has still not been enabled:
+If you don't see a warning banner, it means that 30 or more minutes have already passed, and Real Time Protection has still not been enabled:

 ![Security and privacy window after prompt expired screenshot](images/MDATP_33_SecurityPrivacySettings_NoPrompt.png)

-In this case you will need to perform the following steps to enable Real Time Protection instead.
+In this case, you will need to perform the following steps to enable Real Time Protection instead.

 1. In Terminal, attempt to install the driver.
 (The operation will fail)
     ```bash